juliasilge/course-ML-tidymodels/chapters/chapter1.md

 **Instructions**

-- Load the yardstick package.
+- Load the tidymodels metapackage, to access yardstick functions.
 - Create new columns for model predictions from each of the models you have trained, first linear regression and then random forest.
 - Evaluate the performance of these models using [`metrics()`](https://tidymodels.github.io/yardstick/reference/metrics.html) by specifying the column in the original data that contains the real fuel efficiency.